ts-pro/vue-eternal-loading/docs/loading-states.md

 ---

-If we use `loading` callback with 1 param ( items count ) we can rich 2 states now: no-more, no-results.
+If we use `loaded` callback with 1 param ( items count ) we can rich 2 states now: no-more, no-results.
 We may want to have this states to render corresponding templates.
-If we call `loading(0)` on our first load - we will get **no-results** state.
+If we call `loaded(0)` on our first load - we will get **no-results** state.
 ```js
 function load({ loaded }) {
   // Load data from server